Greek deputy PM says chances for successful final vote improved

 “I would not say there is certainty regarding the third vote but today chances that the right thing will be done have increased.
 The people want stability and not elections,” Deputy Prime Minister Evangelos Venizelos told reporters.

-Greek lawmakers failed to reach a majority in favour of the official candidate, Stavros Dimas, on Tuesday but the tally improved to 168 in favour from 160 in the first round.
-(Reporting by Lefteris Papadimas, writing by George Georgiopoulos)
+Greek lawmakers failed to reach a majority in favor of the official candidate, Stavros Dimas, on Tuesday but the tally improved to 168 in favor from 160 in the first round.